What does Julia Child have to do with singing and great voice teaching?

 She also encourages us to do what she does – in no way leading us to believe that we can’t achieve the same things in our own kitchens.
 She makes us believe it is within our power to achieve what she does effortlessly.

 So, too, great voice teaching is expert craftsmanship.
-The teacher that works in this way understands the principles that Julia uses in her own kitchen.
+The voice teacher that works in this way understands the principles Julia uses in her own kitchen.

 Great voice teachers listen to the sounds of the voice before them, understanding the elements of their craft.
 For me, this is registration – hearing the result of the functions of the larynx helps me understand how to proceed with every student.
 Once I am able to understand the condition of the voice before me, I can formulate a plan for its continued development and habilitation.
 But the rest is discovery and application.